 As a former outside linebacker, Mike Vrabel is a hardnosed, win in the trenches type of coach.
 He'll covet offensive and defensive lineman with the Pats early picks.
 I've seen Armand Membou frequently mocked in this spot after a sparkling combine performance.
 But, LSU lineman Will Campbell is a top-tier leader with the athletic pedigree that Eliot Wolf, who learned from his father Ron, covets.

-Will Campbell at -180 odds to be the first offensive lineman drafted is my favorite bet of the first round.
+Will Campbell at -180 odds to be the first offensive lineman drafted is was one of my favorite bets a few weeks ago, and I hope you jumped on it then.
+On the day of the draft, Campbell's odds have ballooned to -2000.

 2025 First Offensive Lineman Drafted Odds